Sustainable construction

 in number of projects in realisation

-If Implenia is mandated to build something for a customer as general or total contractor, the company cannot always influence the sustainability of the project.
-Nevertheless, even at this early stage of each project our experts look for opportunities to introduce sustainability concepts that exceed the specifications.
+If Implenia is mandated to build something for a customer, as full-service provider, general or total contractor, it cannot always influence the sustainability of the project.
+Nevertheless, our experts look for opportunities to introduce sustainability concepts that exceed the specifications.

 To this end, Implenia first evaluates the customer’s sustainability strategy and objectives.
-Our specialists then develop a targeted, customer-oriented sustainability concept and weave this into the construction planning.
-By applying this approach, Implenia sometimes manages to incorporate sustainability aspects even if the client didn't originally plan them.
+Our specialists then develop a specific sustainability concept for the construction project.
+In this way, Implenia sometimes manages to incorporate sustainability aspects even if the client didn’t originally plan them.
 A successful example of this was a project we carried out for an international organisation in Geneva.
-We would like to extend this active approach systematically across the Group by 2025.
+Implenia aims to extend this active approach systematically across the Group in 2025.

 Developing our own projects

-The portfolio analysis has enabled Divsion Real Estate to identify the key levers for decarbonisation and define an ambitious decarbonisation strategy, taking into account the 1.5 degree target set by the Paris Climate Agreement.
+The portfolio analysis has enabled Division Real Estate to identify key levers for minimising greenhouse gas emissions and define an ambitious decarbonisation strategy, taking into account the 1.5 degree target set by the Paris Climate Agreement.
+Real Estate (Switzerland) has undertaken to reduce operational emissions from all new-builds in its development portfolio to net-zero by 2030.
+Implenia’s target for existing buildings is net zero by 2050.

-For all new buildings in Division Real Estate (Switzerland)’s development portfolio, the target is net-zero emissions by 2030.
-Implenia’s target for existing buildings is 2050.
 Emissions from construction processes and materials will be gradually reduced in all new building development projects by 2040.
-From 2040 at the latest, there should be net zero emissions over the entire lifecycle of new construction projects.
+From 2040 at the latest, there should be net zero emissions over the entire lifecycle of new construction projects undertaken by Real Estate (Switzerland).

-An ambitious decarbonisation strategy is challenging in terms of design, choice of materials and technical systems.
-Implenia believes, however, that the earlier and more consistently specifications regarding greenhouse gas emissions are incorporated into a development, the lower the possible additional costs of the project.
-In the long term, Implenia is aiming for regenerative buildings that not only produce fewer emissions, but also make a positive ecological and social contribution.
+An ambitious decarbonisation strategy presents various challenges in terms of design, choice of materials and technical systems.
+Implenia has learned that the earlier and more consistently climate change standards are incorporated into project development, the lower the possible additional costs of the project.
+In the long term, Implenia is aiming for regenerative buildings that not only produce fewer emissions, but even make a positive ecological and social contribution.

 Implenia Real Estate: CO2 limit values for development buildings using the example of residential buildings (new buildings, Switzerland)